stevenc-stb/spdx-3-model/model/Security/Classes/Certificate.md

 ## Description

 This element describes a specific Certificate.
-An certificate is a standardized digital document (often using the X.509 v3 ITU-T format) that binds a public key to an identity (user, service, device, or organization) using a digital signature from a trusted Certificate Authority (CA).
+An certificate is a standardized document (often using the X.509 v3 ITU-T format) that binds a public key to an identity (user, service, device, or organization) using a signature from a trusted Certificate Authority (CA).

 ## Metadata